Harley755/flutter-authentication-role-permissions/README.md

-# Flutter Tutorial: Login, Role, and Permissions
+# Login, Role, and Permissions

 Flutter authentication with role and permissions

-This source code is part of [Flutter Tutorial: Login, Role, and Permissions](https://www.djamware.com/post/618d094c5b9095915c5621c6/flutter-tutorial-login-role-and-permissions).

 ## Getting Started